Child labour: Colonial empires

-Systematic use of child labour was common place in the colonies of European powers between 1650 and 1950.
-In Africa, colonial administrators encouraged traditional kin-ordered modes of production, that is hiring a household for work not just the adults.
+Systematic use of child labour was commonplace in the colonies of European powers between 1650 and 1950.
+In Africa, colonial administrators encouraged traditional kin-ordered modes of production; that is, hiring a whole household for work, not just the adults.
 Millions of children worked in colonial agricultural plantations, mines and domestic service industries.
-Sophisticated schemes were promulgated where children in these colonies between the ages of 5–14 were hired as an apprentice without pay in exchange for learning a craft.
-A system of Pauper Apprenticeship came into practice in the 19th century where the colonial master neither needed the native parents' nor child's approval to assign a child to labour, away from parents, at a distant farm owned by a different colonial master.
+Sophisticated schemes were promulgated where children in these colonies between the ages of 5 and 14 were hired as apprentices without pay in exchange for learning a craft.
+A system of Pauper Apprenticeships came into practice in the 19th century where the colonial master neither needed the native parents' nor child's approval to assign a child to labour away from parents at a distant farm owned by a different colonial master.
 Other schemes included 'earn-and-learn' programs where children would work and thereby learn.
-Britain for example passed a law, the so-called Masters and Servants Act of 1899, followed by Tax and Pass Law, to encourage child labour in colonies particularly in Africa.
-These laws offered the native people the legal ownership to some of the native land in exchange for making labour of wife and children available to colonial government's needs such as in farms and as picannins.
+Britain for example passed a law, the Master and Servant Act 1889 (52 & 53 Vict. c.
+24), followed by Tax and Pass Law, to encourage child labour in colonies. particularly in Africa.
+These laws offered the native men the legal ownership to some of the native land in exchange for making labour of wife and children available to the colonial government's needs such as in farms and as picannins.

 Beyond laws, new taxes were imposed on colonies.
-One of these taxes was the Head Tax in the British and French colonial empires.
-The tax was imposed on everyone older than 8 years, in some colonies.
+One of these taxes was the Head Tax in the British and French colonial empires, imposed on everyone older than 8 years in some colonies.
 To pay these taxes and cover living expenses, children in colonial households had to work.

-In southeast Asian colonies, such as Hong Kong, child labour such as the Mui Tsai (妹仔), was rationalised as a cultural tradition and ignored by British authorities.
-The Dutch East India Company officials rationalised their child labour abuses with, "it is a way to save these children from a worse fate."
-Christian mission schools in regions stretching from Zambia to Nigeria too required work from children, and in exchange provided religious education, not secular education.
+In southeast Asian colonies such as Hong Kong, child labour such as the Mui tsai (妹仔) was rationalised as a cultural tradition and ignored by British authorities.
+The Dutch East India Company officials rationalised child labour as a way to "save children from a worse fate".
+Christian mission schools in regions stretching from Zambia to Nigeria also required work from children, and in exchange provided religious education, not secular education.
 Elsewhere, the Canadian Dominion Statutes in form of so-called Breaches of Contract Act, stipulated jail terms for uncooperative child workers.

 Proposals to regulate child labour began as early as 1786.